 The Environment Variables screen will be displayed like below.
 As we can see that there are two types of variables called User variables and System variables.
 User variables are only used by the current user.
 System variables are used by all users.

 We will click on the New button according to our case where for this example we will create a new user variable.
 The following New User Variable dialog box contains the Variable name and Variable value box where we will put this information.
 The last step is clicking on the OK button which will save and set these new variables.
+The variable name can be uppercase or lowercase.
+The variable values can be words or strings or numbers.
+Alternatively, the variable name and variable value can be loaded via the

 The newly added variable will be listed in the related User or System variables pane like below.